rdmtc/RedMatic/BUILD.md

 ## Update Dependencies

-`update.sh` updates all dependencies defined in these 3 files to the latest version and calls `update_package.js` which combines them in `./package.json` (needed to have one place to check all dependencies for updates/issues by david-dm/libraries.io).
+`update.sh` updates all dependencies defined in the 3 package.json files mentioned before to the latest version and calls `update_package.js` which combines them in `./package.json` (needed to have one place to check all dependencies for updates/issues by david-dm/libraries.io).
 Furthermore it calls `update_readme.js` that merges `docs/README.header.md`, `wiki/Intro.md`, `wiki/Home.md` and `docs/README.footer.md` into the `README.md` file.

 ## Update 3rd Party Licenses